20 Big Ones

 The poor pinto doesn’t get the respect it deserves.
 With all of its glamorous cousins hanging around, it’s hard to grab a little of the spotlight, until someone wisely cooks them up.
 If you’ve been served supermarket pintos all your life, you are in for a pleasant surprise.

 A really lovely cousin to the Anasazi bean, Vaquero have intriguing black and white markings, not unlike an appaloosa horse might don.
-The flavor is somewhat like the Anasazi but it’s a little lighter.
-The real fun is the inky, black pot liquor.
-It looks cool and tastes great.
-Vaqueros are what we suggest when customers are looking for Anasazi beans (which we don’t grow).
-They are light and just slightly potato-like but they keep their shape and would be one of our first choices for a chili bean.
+A classic chili bean that holds its shape through long, slow, cooking and exudes a generous, dark, rich broth.
 We also enjoy them as a classic charro bean, cooked simply and then finished with bacon, tomatoes and maybe a little stale beer.

 Yellow Eye (2 bags)